luizpvas/functuts/priv/tutorials/en/04-caching-in-elixir-without-redis.md

 ## Fixing our development experience

-Our cache is working!... but sadly it messes up the developemnt experience.
+Our cache is working!... but sadly it messes up the development experience.
 Right now the cache is applied to all environments, including dev.
 We don't want this, otherwise, we'll lose the ability to make a change to the markdown file and see the result instantly when reloading the browser.

-Let's wrap `ConCache` in a custom `Cache` module so we can control when caching is on/off based on the environment.
+Let's wrap `ConCache` in a custom `Cache` module, so we can control when caching is on/off based on the environment.

 ```elixir
 defmodule Tuts.Cache do